 Just like making every other good plan in life, becoming a UX designer needs a lot of background research.
 This will help you understand what you are actually up against and minimize the amount of unpleasant surprises mid-journey.
 Get a really good idea about the UX field and what to expect in your days as a practitioner.
-Read lots of books, blogs and listen to as many podcasts and videos you can to be insightful about the design career.
+Read lots of relevant books, blogs and listen to as many podcasts and videos as you can to be insightful about the design career.

 This is a great thing to do to mark a space in the UX design industry.
 In addition to demonstrating learned skills, this helps you to have a better insight into working life as a designer.
 Don't make the mistake that ux portfolios are only for experienced professionals.
 Even budding designers can build one using mock projects or with a spontaneous redesign of an existing app.